top of page

 Here's a few facts and figures.
 There's plenty more just a google search away.

-• USPS is on target to have 66,000+ EV mail delivery vans in their fleet by 2028
+• USPS is on target to have 66,000+ EV mail delivery vans in their fleet by 2028.

-• Amazon currently has 15,000 or so EVans and expects to have at least 100,000 by 2030
+• Amazon currently has 15,000 or so EVans and expects to have at least 100,000 by 2030.

-• Fedex currently has 200,000+ EVs in their fleet
+• Fedex currently has 200,000+ EVs in their fleet.

 • Numerous truck makers are building electric class 8 (think "18-wheeler") tractors.
-This part of the market is still in its infancy but it's growing fast.
+This part of the market is still in its infancy, but it's growing fast.

-• Electric construction/earth mover vehicles are coming online: Excavators, wheel loaders, mining trucks (those enormous dump trucks), skid-steer loaders, forklifts, and many more.
+• Electric construction/earth mover vehicles are coming online: excavators, wheel loaders, mining trucks (those enormous dump trucks), skid-steer loaders, forklifts, and many more.

-Consider this: If there were no economic advantage for these companies to using electric vehicles there would be no market or appetite for them.
+Consider this: If there were no economic advantage for these companies to migrate to electric vehicles, there would be no market or appetite for them.
 Yet there is.
 This can be attributed partly to government incentives (the carrot) and to regulatory pressures (the stick).
-But in the US where laissez faire capitalism usually prevails, much of the transition is voluntary.
-Vehicle intensive companies are transitioning to EVs because it makes good business sense to do so, regardless of whatever environmental advantages happen to exist.

 Commercial Industrial